*This is a private page for previewing the work

 Yet, how much of our experience of the moon is truly shared?
 What if, despite our collective memory of the moon, the experiences we have when we gaze up at it are more fragmented, more subjective than we realize?

 This artwork creates a ritual of moon-gazing, presenting to the audience a gigantic image of the moon composed of multiple stitched-together fragments.
-As the camera gradually zooms out from these regions, the scenes outside each fragment are slowly revealed: they do not belong to a contin-uous whole.
-As the moon disintegrates from a unified whole and then slowly reassembles, the boundaries between individual emotions and collective memory become blurred.
+As the camera gradually zooms out from these regions, the scenes outside each fragment are slowly revealed: they do not belong to a continuous whole, but different imaginary moons.
+Ascending into a journey across a cluster of moons, the world fractures into divergent trajectories, scattering and reuniting in an endless cycle of dispersion and convergence.
+“One thousand people, one thousand moons” – where the lines between individual emotions and collective memory dissolve into a shared, ever-shifting reflection.

 2024